-Students in grades nine through 12 are expected to take five courses each trimester, and students should expect about 45 minutes of homework from each class every day.
-Occasionally, a student might be permitted to take six courses for a trimester, but only after the recommendation of the advisor and approval by the Academic Dean.
+Students in grades nine through twelve are expected to take five courses each trimester, and students should expect about 45 minutes of homework from each class every day.
+Occasionally, a student might be permitted to take six full-time courses for a trimester, but only after the recommendation of the advisor and approval by the Academic Dean.
+No student will be permitted to take seven or more credits per term.